ShoddyShoe/ShoddyShoe.github.io/README.md

-# Boykisser Inc. Homepage
+# Wcrst Homepage
-A 'small' personal project for a group of friends! https://shoddyshoe.github.io/
+A 'small' personal project for a group of friends!
+(Pronounced like "Worst") https://shoddyshoe.github.io/